Baidicoot/another-website/content/posts/izf/index.md

 \end{gathered}
 $$

 Essentially, given an equation for a recursive function $r$, one can express the 'term' of the description corresponding to that equation by replacing each recursive application $r(a)$ in the right-hand-side of the equation with an element $x$ of $\mathrm{img}(r)$; a case may then be 'added' to the function if $\langle a, x \rangle$ is already a member of the function.
 We can write definitions for (both total and partial) _general recursive_ functions using this method - a general recursive function being one that you can program an algorithm to solve.
-For a nontrivial example, see [Addenum III](extra.html#addenum_3).
+For a nontrivial example, see [addendum III](extra.html#addendum_3).

 ### An Evaluator for the $\lambda$-Calculus

 With the ability to create arbitrary recursive functions we can finally encode an evaluator for the $\lambda$-calculus within the set theory.
-I will be translating a barebones [Haskell evaluator](src/eval.hs.html) for $\lambda_{dB}$, with each Haskell function corresponding to a set-theoretic one.
+I will be translating a minimal [Haskell evaluator](src/eval.hs.html) for $\lambda_{dB}$, with each Haskell function corresponding to a set-theoretic one.

-I wanted to keep my evaluator as simple as possible, so I opted to write a 'call-by-name weak-head-normal-form' evaluator; 'call-by-name' means that a function's argument is not evaluated to normal form before being substituted into the function's body, while 'weak-head-normal-form' means that any abstraction $(\lambda . b)$ is in normal form, even if $b$ is not.
+I wanted to keep my evaluator as simple as possible, so I opted to write a 'call-by-name weak-head-normal-form' (CBV WHNF) evaluator; 'call-by-name' means that a function's argument is not evaluated to normal form before being substituted into the function's body, while 'weak-head-normal-form' means that any abstraction $(\lambda . b)$ is in normal form, even if $b$ is not.

-First off, the Haskell implementation defines two functions, `lift` and `lower`, to handle lifiting and lowering of free variables in de Brujin-indexed $\lambda$-terms as described above.
+First off, the Haskell implementation defines two functions, `lift` and `lower`, to handle lifting and lowering of free variables in de Brujin-indexed $\lambda$-terms as described above.
 I have assigned new variables to each function call to simplify the translation process, and better display the similarities between the Haskell and IZF implementations:

 ```haskell
 data Term